mtagius/pwnagotchi-tools/README.md

 1. Run any of the newly created bat scripts found in the `hashcat/scripts` folder.
 There will be one script for each wifi network the pwnagotchi collected crackable data for.
 Depending on your graphics card, the full attack could take about a day to run per wifi network.
 1. Run `python generate-final-results.py` to see a printed list of all the wifi networks that have been cracked so far with their SSIDs and passwords.

-* Optionally, at any point run `python get-next-hashcat-script` to print some stats of the wifi networks being tracked in `network-cracked-status.json`
+* Optionally, at any point run `python get-next-hashcat-script.py` to print some stats of the wifi networks being tracked in `network-cracked-status.json`

 ### Optionally running hashcat on an AWS EC2 P2 instance